waterbycounty

 What's happening with rivers in Placer County right now?

-Placer County's primary USGS streamgage on the TRUCKEE R is currently reading 498 cubic feet per second — 168% of the long-term mean of 296.67 cfs.
+Placer County's primary USGS streamgage on the TRUCKEE R has a pipeline snapshot of 498 cubic feet per second — 168% of the long-term mean of 296.67 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Placer County water compare to the California average?